-6. The possible invalidity of (any part of) a provision contained in these General Terms and Conditions shall not affect the validity of the remaining provisions.
-Where a provision proves to be invalid, for any reason whatsoever, the User and the Other Party shall be deemed to have agreed upon a valid provision that approximates the invalid provision where possible in terms of purpose and scope.
+6. The possible invalidity of (any part of) a provision contained in these General Terms and Conditions or any Agreement shall not affect the validity of the remaining provisions.
+An invalid provision will be replaced by a valid provision that approximates the invalid provision where possible in terms of purpose and scope.

 Article 2: Offers, prices

 1. Each Offer is in force during the term referred to in the Offer.
-An Offer without a validity term is without engagement.
-The User is entitled to withdraw any Offer, within two (2) working days after receipt of the acceptance at the latest.
+An Offer without a validity term is non-binding.
+The Company is entitled to withdraw any Offer, within two (2) working days after receipt of the acceptance at the latest.

-4. If the Offer is based on information provided by the Other Party and this information appears to be incorrect or incomplete or should change at a later date, the User shall have the right to adjust the prices and/or delivery terms stated therein.
+3. If the Offer is based on information provided by the Buyer and this information appears to be incorrect or incomplete or should change at a later date, the Company shall have the right to adjust the prices and/or delivery terms stated therein.

-6. If (cost) price increasing circumstances occur at the expense of the User between the date of concluding the Agreement and the execution thereof, due to legislation and regulations, government measures, currency fluctuations or price changes of the required materials and/or raw materials, the User shall have the right to increase the agreed prices and charge these to the Other Party.
+5. Cost increases between the date of concluding the Agreement and the execution thereof, due to legislation and regulations, government measures, currency fluctuations or price changes of the required materials and/or raw materials, may be charged to the Buyer.

 Article 3: Establishing agreements

-a. acceptance in writing by the Other Party of the Offer of the User, also if this acceptance deviates on secondary issues from this Offer.
-However, when the acceptance shall deviate in essential aspects, the Agreement shall only be concluded after the User has explicitly agreed with these deviations in writing;
+a. acceptance in writing by the Buyer of an Offer of the Company, unless the acceptance materially deviates from the Offer, in which case the Agreement shall only be concluded after the Company has explicitly agreed with these deviations in writing;

-b. by signing a written contract by both parties;
+b. signing of a written contract by both parties;

-c. by means of an order from the Other Party which has been confirmed by means of a prevailing Sales Order of the User.
+c. the confirmation of an order from the Buyer by means of a prevailing Sales Order of the Company

-2. The Other Party shall not have the right to object to the manner in which the Agreement was executed as a defence to the enforcement of the Agreement.
+2. The Buyer shall not have the right to object to the manner in which the Agreement was executed as a defence to the enforcement of the Agreement.

-3. The User shall never be bound to:
+3. The Company shall never be bound to:

-4. Data extracts from (computer) systems of the User provide compelling proof regarding the content of received and/or sent data unless irrefutable counter evidence is provided.
+4. Data extracts from (computer) systems of the Company provide compelling proof regarding the content of received and/or sent data unless irrefutable counter evidence is provided.

 Article 4: Engaging third parties

-1. If the User deems this necessary, it shall have the right to have specific deliveries carried out by third parties.
+1. If the Company deems this necessary, it shall have the right to have the Agreement or part thereof carried out by third parties.

-2. The Other Party is not entitled to assign the performance of the Agreement or any part thereof to third parties, or to cede or pledge to third parties any rights or claims that the Other Party may have against the User under the Agreement, without the written consent of the User.
+2. The Buyer is not entitled to assign any right or obligation or any part thereof towards the Company to third parties, or to cede or pledge to third parties any rights or claims that the Buyer may have against the Company, without the written consent of the Company.

-1. The Other Party ensures that it has obtained all necessary permits, licenses, rights, etc. needed for the execution of the Agreement and shall make available to the User all information required for the execution of the Agreement in a timely and orderly manner, ensuring the correctness and completeness of such information.
+1. The Buyer ensures that it has obtained all necessary permits, (IP) licenses, rights, authorizations, consents, etc. needed for the execution of the Agreement and shall make available to the Company all information required for the execution of the Agreement in a timely and orderly manner, ensuring the correctness and completeness of such information.
+‘All information’ includes:

 iii. the availability of utilities;